 To avoid this, you can get get to work on the project in bits.
 This is a science backed strategy that’s helped a lot of people to overcome procrastination.

-So, if what you’re working on is a book, instead of waiting to write the whole book in one week, start it in bits.
+So, instead of starting all out on a very big project, chunk it all down.
+If what you’re working on is a book for instance, instead of waiting to write the whole book in one week, start it in bits.

 This applies to other projects too.
-You can always start it in bits when it looks overwhelming.
+To deal with procrastination, you can always start it in bits when it looks overwhelming.
 Doesn’t matter if you’ll do it, leave half way attend to some other things and come back to it.
 Just get started.